 - New Zealand Births Deaths and Marriages Online

-- Rootsweb - Australian and New Zealand records
+- Rootsweb - contains records from Australia and New Zealand

 - South Australian family history and genealogy